Class details

 What?

-In the second year IG English course we build on the foundations of the first year course, preparing students to write their final exam with confidence.
+In the second year IG English course we develop the foundations of the IG syllabus, extending students in certain areas so that they are ready to write their final exam with confidence.
 The coursework has been designed to cover all the objectives of the IG syllabus in both reading and writing.
 This includes extensive comprehension work, as well as a focus on students’ own writing style.
 Students also explore the use of language for effect through a literature anthology which introduces and applies concepts of language use critical for both the reading and the writing paper in IG.
 Past paper revision is built into the course throughout the year.

 Weekly classes include: